kleis-technology/terraform-training/tutorials/TP2/README.md

 2. Locate the `Use Provider` button, top-right and interact with it.
 3. Follow the instruction to install the provider.
     - _Hint: multiple providers constraints can coexist in the `required_providers` block_
-4. (opt) Change the requirements to use the latest 3.1 version of the provider.
+4. (opt) Try pinning the random provider to the latest major version

 Before continuing, answer the following questions: